Literacy Centre Manager

 - To ensure the cataloguing on new stock, maintenance of existing stock, regular updating of the book database and completion of the annual stocktake

-- To initiate and develop (in conjunction with the Head of English) a planned introduction to resources, particularly for the Year 7 intake, instructs students how to make a full and proper use of the Literacy Centre by using knowledge of the range of material, which is available and expertise in such matters as indexing and retrieval
+- To initiate and develop (in conjunction with the Head of English) a planned introduction to resources, particularly for the Year 7 intake, that instructs students how to make a full and proper use of the Literacy Centre by using knowledge of the range of material, which is available and expertise in such matters as indexing and retrieval

 - To advise and assist individual students to find the books and information they require